 In the decades following the end of WWII, many workers had access to defined benefit pension plans that were designed to provide a stream of income in retirement based on the individual's earnings and years of service with an employer.
 Although structuring the private retirement system in this way created risks for workers, who could receive a smaller-than-expected pension or even no pension at all if they lost or left their job prior to the age at which they planned to retire, it benefited those who reached retirement age after an extended period of employment with a defined-benefit employer.

-Data on the share of full-time workers covered by different types of retirement plans are available beginning in1989-90.
-As can be seen in Table 1, the share of full-time private-sector workers who have any employment-related retirement has plan held approximately steady at about 60 percent over the past two-and-a-half decades, but there have been major changes in the composition of these plans.
-The prevalence of defined benefit plans among full-time private-sector workers fell from 42 percent in 1989-90 to 19 percent in 2013.
+Data on the share of full-time workers in the private sector covered by different types of retirement plans are available from the Bureau of Labor Statistics beginning in 1989-90.
+As can be seen in Table 1, the share of full-time privatesector workers who have any employmentrelated retirement plan has held approximately steady at about 60 percent over the past twoand-a-half decades, but there have been major changes in the composition of these plans.
+The prevalence of defined benefit plans among fulltime private-sector workers fell from 42 percent in 1989-90 to 19 percent in 2013.
 Defined contribution plans, which typically do not offer an annuity option, became more common over the same period.
-When they were first introduced, defined contribution plans often were supplementary to an existing defined benefit plan, but this has become less common.
+When first introduced, defined contribution plans often were supplementary to an existing defined benefit plan, but this has become less common.
 The share of full-time private-sector workers with only a defined contribution plan has risen from 20 percent in 1989-90 to 40 percent in 2013.
-In addition, a growing share of full-time private-sector workers with defined benefit plans are covered by so-called cash balance plans that are structured to provide a defined dollar account value at retirement rather than a defined monthly pension payment.
-Cash balance plans are required under Internal Revenue Service regulations to offer annuities as the default payout option, but perhaps because of how they are presented to workers, many retirees in these plans choose instead to take a lump sum distribution.Cash balance plans were unusual in 1989-90 but covered 31 percent of full-time private-sector workers with defined benefit plans in 2013, accounting for 6 percent of all full-time workers as of that date.
-By 2013, the share of full-time private-sector workers covered by a traditional defined benefit plan had fallen to just 13 percent.1
+In addition, a growing share of full-time private-sector workers with defined benefit plans are covered by socalled cash balance plans that are structured to provide a defined dollar account value at retirement rather than a defined monthly pension Cash balance plans are required payment. under Internal Revenue Service regulations to offer annuities as the default payout option, but perhaps because of how they are presented to workers, many retirees in these plans choose instead to take a lump sum distribution.
+Cash balance plans were unusual in 1989-90 but